ignaciocaff/challenge/README.md

 * No user or room creation were developed.
 For the sake of the challenge, I did not consider them necessary due to their low complexity.
 That's why they are inserted automatically through a script when the MongoDB container starts.
 If you're not using Docker to start the MongoDB and Rabbit containers and you have a local instance, you must insert the documents into 'users' and 'rooms' collecitions manually both of them in the 'jobsity' database or de MONGO_DB_NAME you set in the .env file.

+* .env shouldn't be in the repository, but it is for testing porpouse.
+In a real-world scenario, it would be in the .gitignore file.

 * The bot is not a user, it is a service that is listening to the RabbitMQ queue.
 It is not necessary to create it as a user in the database.

 * There is no log files in the project.
 The logs are printed in the console.